BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 - Evaluate the quality of chromatin accessibility datasets.
 (ATAC-seq)
 - Identify and compare open chromatin regions across species and tissues.
 - Analyze conserved regulatory elements such as enhancers and promoters.
-- Investigate associated biological processes and transcription factor binding
+- Investigate associated biological processes and transcription factor binding sites.

 ---